 Dear Furless Friends,

-Since most people can't make it to the jungles of Africa, we are pretending the jungles are in Denver, Colorado.
-Keep your eyes open because on November 2, 2014, there will be hundreds of people dressed as mountain gorillas running through the streets of Denver.
-The Mountain Gorilla Conservation Fund is hosting the 11th Annual Denver Gorilla Run and all of us are helping to keep Dian Fossey's dream alive.
+Since most people can't make it to the jungles of Africa, we are pretending the jungles are in Colorado.
+Keep your eyes open because on November 14, 2015, there will be 1,000 people dressed as mountain gorillas running through Westminster.
+The Mountain Gorilla Conservation Fund is hosting the 12th Annual Denver Gorilla Run and all of us are helping to keep Dian Fossey's dream alive.
 Remember the movie "Gorillas in the Mist"?

 This is where we need your help.....So what's our story?

 In 1985, Dian Fossey was murdered.
 The Mountain Gorilla Conservation Fund (MGCF) took the initiative to keep her dream alive.
 When MGCF took over the project there were only 248 mountain gorillas left in the WORLD.
 Because of the projects that MGCF oversees there are now 880 in the countries of Rwanda, Uganda and the Democratic Republic of the Congo.
 A mountain gorilla can only be seen in Africa, these animals do not survive in captivity therefore they'll never been seen in a zoo.

 Mountain Gorillas are one of our closest relatives, sharing 98.6% of our DNA.
 This makes them the closest link to mankind and we are trying to help keep these animals from extinction.
 MGCF introduced veterinary medicine back in 1986 with a project called Mountain Gorilla Veterinary Project.
 The local governments are convinced that this project saved the gorillas from extinction during the war in the mid 90's.